-High data security in Kelio software: whether in licence mode (encryption of data, regular security audits, required authentication, etc.) or in SaaS mode (highly secure hosting with ISAE3402 and ISO27001 certification, highly secure firewalls, backup redundancy, etc.).
+High data security in Kelio software: whether in licence mode (data encryption, regular security audits, required authentication, etc.) or in SaaS mode (highly secure hosting with ISAE3402 and ISO27001 certification, highly secure firewalls, backup redundancy, etc.).

-Physical security of your buildings with Kelio access control, promoting protection of personal data: lost access badges deactivated, authorised access rights aligned with staff attendance planning, monitoring of access events in the event of an incident, etc.
+Physical security of your buildings with Kelio Access Control, promoting personal data protection: lost access badges deactivated, authorised access rights aligned with staff attendance planning, monitoring of access events in the event of an incident, etc.

 Exercising of rights relating to personal data

 Article 12: Data subjects who have communicated their data (employees, customers) have certain rights in respect of their data.
 They are able to access, rectify, request erasure of their data, etc. The organisation must ensure that it is able to respect these rights at any time and for all processing activities and this within a maximum period of one month.